oxheadalpha/composed-fa2-example/README.md

 Initialize `tzGen` tool environment.
 We are using the default settings for LIGO source code directory (`./ligo`) and TypeScript source code directory (`./src`).
-For the compilation output we specify `.\dist` directory.
+For the contract compilation output we specify `.\dist` directory.

 ```sh
 $ yarn tzgen init --compile-out ./dist